mailamudasser1-ops/Study-Tracker/README.md

-# 📚 Study Tracker
+# ⌛ Study Tracker

-A minimal, clean, distraction-free study tracker created by **Maila Mudasser**.
+A minimal user friendly study tracker designed to fit your habits, not the other way around built with real-time timers, focus mode and flexible session management to solve common frustrations.

 [🌐 Live Demo](https://mailamudasser1-ops.github.io/Study-Tracker/)